zwily/typus/README.markdown

 ### Configure

-This task will copy required assets to the public folder of your Rails application, will generate configuration files on 'config' folder and will install some required plugins.
+This task copies required assets to the public folder of your Rails application, generates configuration files on `config` folder and generates the required database migration files.

     $ script/generate typus_files

-Create TypusUsers migration and migrate your database:
+After creating the files you can migrate your database:

-    $ script/generate typus_migration
     $ rake db:migrate

 And finally create the first user.
 You can do it from a terminal, or